desResLab/supplMatHarrod20/models/README.md

 ## Model for Adult Cardiovascular Physiology

-For additional details on this model, please refer to the paper.
+For additional details on this model, please refer to the [paper](https://www.frontiersin.org/articles/10.3389/fphys.2021.666915/full).

+## Six-compartment CVSIM model

+For additional information on this model please refer to this [thesis](https://dspace.mit.edu/handle/1721.1/13823).

 ## Compile Cython Module

-To compile the cython module , cd in the ```models``` folder and type
+To compile the cython module, cd in the ```models``` folder and type

 ```
 python3 setup.py build_ext --inplace